 - 1 teaspoon baking soda (sodium bicarbonate)

-- lighter fluid or rubbing alcohol
+- Lighter fluid or 70–91% rubbing alcohol

-- sand or dirt (optional)
+- Sand or dirt (optional)

 Make Black Snake Fireworks